 North Andover and Andover also have been upgrading their facilities.
 Andover has undertaken construction of the Andover Youth Center (rear of Town Hall & Doherty School).
-The Center will be used as the Town's main shelter and is scheduled to open in 2015.
+The Center opened in late 2015 and will be used as the Town's main shelter.

-North Andover is under construction with a modern, state-of-the-art Fire Station on Route 125, due to be complete in 2015.
+North Andover is under construction in 2015 with a modern, state-of-the-art Fire Station on Route 125.
 In addition, the Town used FEMA grants for installing waterproof sewer manhole covers and conducting flow analysis in risk assessment of Rea's Pond.